Weak decays of triply heavy baryons in the light-front approach: Introduction

+For $\Xi_{bc}^{(\prime)0}$, the two heavy quarks are usually considered as a scalar (axial-vector) diquark, while for $\Xi_{QQ}$, the two identical heavy quarks are considered to form an axial-vector diquark.
+For more details on the classification of ground-state DHBs, one can refer to Ref.~\cite{Wang:2017mqp}.
+The $1/2\to1/2$ processes can be further divided into two categories -- according to whether the system of two spectator quarks is a scalar or axial vector.
+However, for the $3/2\to1/2$ processes, the system of the two spectator quarks can only be an axial vector.
+Therefore, we will consider the following three typical processes: \begin{itemize} \item $\Omega_{bcc}^{\prime+}(ccb)\to\Omega_{bc}^{\prime0}(scb)$ for the $3/2\to1/2$ case, \item $\Omega_{bcc}^{+}(ccb)\to\Omega_{bc}^{0}(scb)$ for the $1/2\to1/2$ case with a scalar spectator diquark, \item $\Omega_{bcc}^{+}(ccb)\to\Omega_{bc}^{\prime0}(scb)$ for the $1/2\to1/2$ case with an axial-vector spectator diquark. \end{itemize}

 The rest of this paper is arranged as follows.
-In Sec.~II, the framework of light-front approach under the diquark picture is briefly introduced.
-The transition matrix elements are obtained to extract the form factors, and non-trivial overlap factors in the flavor space are also shown.
-In Sec.~III, the numerical results for the form factors are presented, and are then used to give some phenomenological predictions.
+In Sec.~II, the framework of light-front approach under the three quark-picture is briefly introduced.
+We will discuss the transition matrix elements for three typical processes and extract the corresponding form factors.
+The non-trivial overlap factors in flavor-spin space are also shown.
+In Sec.~III, the numerical results for the form factors are presented, and then used to give some phenomenological predictions.
 We conclude this paper in the last section.